sarahbarron/WIT-Programming-Fundamentals-Assignment-3-GYM-App/README.txt

 			- Calculate the BMi category
 			- Check if a member is of an ideal weight
 			- List members of an ideal weight
-			- Convert details to imperal and metric values
+			- Convert details to imperial and metric values
 			- List members in certain BMI categories.

 	- API: 		I have a fully featured API with methods for the following: